 What to Do During Stage Two of Labor

 Push, push, and push — it’s as simple as that.
 Follow your body — everything will come naturally.
 Ask your practitioner if you could try a different position if necessary — preferably one where gravity can help you.

 Once you feel a push, use everything you have.
 Then as the intensity wears down, remember to relax.

 Your nurse will be there to guide you through every push.
 They also help to minimize the tears to your tissue after crowning.
 They will make sure mom and baby are doing well.

 Once your baby is out and is healthy, your doctor or midwife may place them on your chest for the first bonding session.

-Stage Three of Labor — Delivering the Placenta
+Stage Three — Delivering the Placenta

 How to Tell You’re in Stage Three of Labor